rehierl/abstract-properties/15-x-hierarchies-2/x-overall-design-goals.md

 * Allow to determine the context of any given node in order to display and update the display of the current location (e.g. bread crumbs).
-* Allow to dynamically change the TOC of a tree based upon any given node.
+* Allow to dynamically change the TOC of a tree based on any given node.
   It must be possible to show/unfold those parts of a tree that are within a given context and to hide/fold parts that are outside of it.